‘The Challenge’ Producer Says Editing Out Dee Nguyen Was ‘More Busy Than Difficult’

 “[The editing team] went back and trawled through the other story options and plugging them in and making them relevant and threading them from the previous episode to the next episode and so on.
 Logistically it was extremely busy work, but that’s how we work, under very tight deadlines and tight time restraints.
 We just wove the story a different way.
 We’re very fortunate that we are not a show that relies on one cast member or two cast members.
 We’ve got a body of wonderful people telling all sorts of wonderful stories, so we’re never at a loss for having something interesting and relevant to tell.”

 Dee wasn’t just heavily edited out of Total Madness, she was almost completely edited out, to the point where it became a mission from viewers to try and spot her.
 In her second elimination against Mattie Lynn Breaux, Dee was still struggling for airtime.
-Now that she has been eliminated from the show in Wednesday’s Hall Brawl against Jenny West, the show will go back to normal.
+Now that she has been eliminated from the show in Wednesday’s Hall Brawl against Jenny West, the show will go back to airing the way it was initially intended.

-The reality star was at the center of much of the season’s drama but things had to take a right turn quickly.
-There has been no back and forth between Dee and ex Rogan O’Connor, and the friendship fallout between her and Jenny was wiped from the slate.
+Dee was at the center of much of the season’s drama but things were forced to take a right turn quickly.
+There has been no back and forth between Dee and her ex Rogan O’Connor, for example, and the friendship fallout between her and Jenny was wiped from the slate.
 The show turned to storylines surrounding Bayliegh Dayton, Nany Gonzalez, and Kaycee Clark, as well as Cory Wharton and Faysal “Fessy” Shafaat.
-Dee’s exit interview and comments regarding her loss to Jenny in Hall Brawl were left on the cutting room floor, something fans wished they could have seen.
+Dee’s exit interview and comments regarding her loss to Jenny in Hall Brawl were left on the cutting room floor, something many fans wished they could have seen.

-It’s also been revealed that Dee was not present for the virtual reunion which was done via Zoom last month.
-Whether her absence is addressed remains to be seen.
+It has also been revealed that Dee was not present for the virtual reunion which was done via Zoom last month.
+Whether her absence is addressed on the show remains to be seen.